phensley/cldr-engine/docs/integration.md

 The library has a least-recently-used (LRU) implementation for caching resource packs and parsed patterns.
 It is used to cache objects that may be reused multiple times.

-The `packCacheSize` can be increased if you need to have multiple languages loaded simultaneously, or if you want to reduce the latency when users are switching back and forth between languages.
+The `packCacheSize` determines the size of the LRU cache holding language packs in memory.
+This size can be increased if you need to have multiple languages loaded simultaneously.

-The `patternCacheSize` is a single setting but controls the maximum size of the caches inside the various engines.
-For example, the `Numbers` engine will have a cache that holds parsed number patterns, using the raw pattern string as the key.
+The `patternCacheSize` is a single setting but controls the maximum size of the LRU caches for parsed patterns, e.g. numbers, dates, wrappers.
+Since the raw pattern string is used as the cache key, the  caches are framework-wide.
+For example, even if the number pattern `"0,###.###"` is used by two different languages the parsed representation will be cached once.

-**Note:** The pattern caches are currently stored on the `Engine` instance, so if you create and discard these frequently you'll see less benefit of the caches.

 #### Initialization example

-Below is an example of embedding English into the application statically (JSON inlined with Webpack) using a synchronous loader, while all other languages are loaded asynchronously.
+Below is an example of embedding English into a web application statically.
+The `en.json` resource is loaded into the framework synchronously while all other languages will be loaded asynchronously.

 `cldr.ts`:
 ```typescript